Gnacode/MLM-IV/docs/MLM-IV-TheoryPlots.md

 ![MLM-IV-TheoryPlot](.\images\MLM-IV-TheoryPlot.png)

+We use equation 3 and 6 from Merlino 2007 to generate theoretical plots.
+The MLM-IV-TheoryPlot is a translations of Merlino RL's Maple program to Python and with added features for showing capacitive artifacts and leakage currents, and compile a realistic experimental data set from the theoretical curves with added capacitance and leakage current.

-We use equation 3 from Merlino 2007 to
+**Equation 3 from Merlino 2007**:

 ![Equation 3 - Merlino 2007](.\images\Merlino2007-Eq3.png)

-We use equation 6 from Merlino 2007 to
+**Equation 6 from Merlino 2007**:

 ![Equation 6 - Merlino 2007](.\images\Merlino2007-Eq6.png)